EHRI/rspub-gui/docs/rst/rsgui.configure.rst

 Description directory
 +++++++++++++++++++++
 The :term:`description directory` should be an existing directory on the (local or networked) filesystem.
-In this directory the document that describes the entire site, also known as ``.well-known/resourcesync`` is expected or will be created.
+In this directory the document that describes the entire site, also known as ``.well-known/resourcesync`` or :term:`source description` is expected or will be created.
 If the value of description directory is left blank, the document is expected or will be created in the :term:`metadata directory`.